CodeyBoi/turing-lang/README.md

 ```
 The argument `ENTRY_MACHINE` is the machine which is used as the entry point for the entire program.
 When `ENTRY_MACHINE` halts the symbol under the pointer is read.
 This symbol determines which machine should be chained next.
 The arguments `BRANCH_SYMS` and `BRANCH_MACHINES` are two strings, where `BRANCH_SYMS` are all relevant symbols separated by a space, and `BRANCH_MACHINES` are each corresponding machine, also each separated by a space.
 The resulting .tur file is then written to `OUTPUT`.

 That was a mouthful!
 Let's go though an example usage.
-Assume we have the files `nand.tur`, `and.tur` and `stop.tur` which performs the operations NAND and AND.
-The machine `stop.tur` simply halts.
+Assume we have the files `nand.tur` and `and.tur` which performs the operations NAND and AND.
 We also have the machine `find_op.tur` which will find the left-most operator symbol and then halt on top of it.
 We can now create a branching machine via the command
 ```
 turing branch next_op.tur '& D _' 'and.tur nand.tur stop.tur' logic.tur
 ```